Renewing a Non-Lucrative Visa in Spain involves two stages, renewal of the non-lucrative visa followed by renewal of the TIE card

 Don’t forget that any documents not issued in Spanish must be translated by a translation service that’s recognized by Spain’s Ministry of Foreign Affairs.

-The income requirements are calculated using a formula which is known as the IPREM (Indicador Público de Rentas de Efectos Múltiples).
-The following figures are for 2022.
+The income requirements for the renewal of the non-lucrative visa in Spain are calculated using a formula which is known as the IPREM (Indicador Público de Rentas de Efectos Múltiples).
+The following figures are for 2023.
 To demonstrate that you have sufficient means to support yourself and any dependants you will need to supply proof of the following minimum income levels.

 When you submit your renewal application, on line or in person, your TIE card will be extended past its expiry date provided you submitted your renewal on time.
 The renewal process can take up to three months during which you should receive a Carta de Resolucion.
 If, after three months, you have not received a Carta de Resolucion there is a quirky bit of Spanish Law called approval by administrative silence.
 In other words your renewal is approved if you do not hear anything.